ashbuilds/payload-ai/README.md

 The Payload AI Plugin is an advanced extension that integrates modern AI capabilities into your Payload CMS, streamlining content creation and management.

 > **⚠️ Important:** This plugin is in active development.
 We're doing our best to improve its features and functionality.
-Please be prepared for regular updates; The plugin has been tested with Payload version v3.38.0.
+Please be prepared for regular updates; The plugin has been tested with a Payload version v3.38.0.
 >
 > To give it a try, we recommend using [Payload's website template](https://github.com/payloadcms/payload/tree/main/templates/website).